-Due to a relatively higher cost, in Western Australia, precast panels are generally not specified for your typical tilt panel projects.
+Due to a relatively higher cost, in Western Australia, precast concrete panel construction is generally not specified for your typical tilt panel projects.
 This may include; factory units developments, warehouses and other industrial projects.

 However we have had them specified and used precast panels in the past for such projects and ther commercial projects, such as; offices, showrooms, shops, schools, etc.

 Precast or off site cast panels may be necessary in certain circumstances.

 – insufficent room or access onsite for casting panels and placing them into position by